charlieschwabacher/gestalt/README.md

 If you are starting a new Relay app from scratch, Gestalt should save you a lot of time and make your schema easier to work with.

-Gestalt is usable now - but its still very early.
-The API is likely to change before it gets to a version 1.0.
+Gestalt is usable now - but it's still very early.
+The javascript API is likely to change before it gets to a version 1.0.
+Any changes will aim to be easy to work around.

 Other Database Adapters